Table of Contents

 We implement the Unbounded Binary Search algorithm in two steps -

-2. We perform Binary Search on the range (0, ubound_index) to find the location of the search key.
+to find the location of the search key.

 def binary_search(